Specific Tips for Optimal Content Distribution

 Content distribution is how you provide content to your audience using various channels and media formats.
-You should do the research and document a plan for where and how you're going to publish and promote your content before you start producing said content.
+You should do the research and document a plan for where and how you will publish and promote your content before you start producing said content.

-There is a tendency for brands to assume they need to post content absolutely everywhere.
-This approach gives no consideration to whether or not the right people are being reached, whether anybody being reached is receptive to your particular messages, or whether having relationships with these audiences will make any meaningful impact on your business.
+There is a tendency for brands to assume they need to post content everywhere.
+This approach does not consider whether or not the right people are being reached, whether anybody being reached is receptive to your particular messages, or whether having relationships with these audiences will make any meaningful impact on your business.

 Following is a list of what's involved in determining your brand's best content distribution plan and factors to be considered as you document that plan.

-On a given day there is no certainty that any list is comprehensive, but this is a representation of current practices and concepts encompassed by the phrase "content distribution."
+On a given day, there is no certainty that any list is comprehensive, but this represents current practices and concepts encompassed by the phrase "content distribution."

 Consider Media Platform Options